Who can consign their items and become a seller?

 I cannot make it during your pick up hours.
 Can someone else pick up my items for me?

 Yes.
 They will need your name and consignor number to be able to pick up your items.
-Many times it is difficult for a friend/family member to pick up your items because they are not familiar with what you brought to the sale.
-Be sure to notify us as to the name of the person who will be picking up on your behalf.
+NOTE: It is difficult for a friend/family member to pick up your items because they are not familiar with what you brought to the sale.

 I forgot or am unable to pick up my unsold items at the designated time.
 Can I get them from you another day?